theolivenbaum/resin/README.md

 The disk representation of a LcrsTrie is a LcrsNode.

-## LcrsNode compared to a SSTable
+## NodeTable compared to a SSTable

 A sorted string table is a file with key/value pairs sorted by key.

-A LcrsNode file is a file with key/value pairs sorted by key where the value is an address to a list of postings and where each node is encoded with the weight of their sub tree such that skipping over sub trees is efficiently done by seeking a distance in the file equal to the weight of a sub tree root node * the size of a node (which is fixed in size).
+A node table is a file with key/value pairs sorted by key where the key is spread out onto many trie nodes and where the value is an address to a list of postings.
+Each node is encoded with the weight of their sub tree such that skipping over sub trees is efficiently done by seeking a distance in the file equal to the weight of a sub tree root node * the size of a node (which is fixed in size).

 From a sorted list of strings you can create a binary search tree.
-In a LcrsNode file the nodes are already laid out as a tree in such a way that depth-first search is a forward-only read.
+In a node table the nodes are already laid out as a tree in such a way that depth-first search is a forward-only read.
 Breadth-first search could be done but would require lots of seeking back and forth as the file is currently laid out.

 The effects had serializing been done depth-first is that layout of the file would be breadth-first.
 This would allow for breadth-first search using forward-only read.